-This one year (3 semesters) Master degree is designed as a unique comprehensive view of political finance with in-depth analysis in financial regulation, risk perception and compliance (risk management and control).
-It offers an interdisciplinary approach that combines economics, finance, public policy, law, regulation, business management and ethics.
+Taught entirely in English the curriculum provides a unique comprehensive view of political finance, with an in-depth analysis of financial regulation, risk perception and compliance (risk management and control).
+True to Sciences Po’s educational project, it offers an interdisciplinary approach combining economics, finance, public policy, law, regulation, business management and ethics.

 The principal topics dealt with are risk management, regulation of financial markets and institutions, and regulation compliance and management in light of current financial, economic and banking crises.

 Main orientation and specific features

-- Regulatory Authorities (international organisations, central banking, national regulation authorities)
+- Regulatory authorities (international organisations, central banking, national regulation authorities)

 - Banking industry (risk management, risk analysis)